jambonz/jambonz-docs/docs/rest.md

 Finally, if call_hook is provided, then call_status_hook may also optionally be included.
 This is used to specify a new callback to send call status events to.

-The response to a successful POST is a 202 Accepted.
+The response to a successful PUT is a 204 No Content.

 #### Providing a new application
 ```xml